How To Measure Website Traffic With Google Analytics 4

 The primary goal of SEO is to drive relevant organic traffic to your site.
 Growth in organic sessions over time is one of the strongest indicators of SEO performance.
 A high month-to-month or quarter-to-quarter uptick in visitors to your website from search engines shows that your SEO performance is improving.

-How To Use Google Analytics To Monitor Organic Traffic
+How To Use GA4 To Monitor Organic Traffic

-If you’re unfamiliar with where to find organic traffic metrics in GA, head to your dashboard, and we’ll walk through it together.
+If you’re unfamiliar with where to find organic traffic metrics in Google Analytics, head to your dashboard, and we’ll walk through it together.

 Navigate to ‘Acquisition’ > ‘Overview,’ and you’ll see a general breakdown of all the different channels sending traffic to your site.